Kraken-CI/website/docs/agents.md

 This will download the latest agent from Kraken server and install it as a SystemD service on the host.
 Agent's files are installed into /opt/kraken directory.

+Now the new agent can be authorized in Kraken server.
+On Discovered agents page there should be visible an IP address of the host with the new agent.
+Select checkbox and click `Authorize` button.
+And then add the agent to proper agent's group.
+Now the new agent will be getting jobs for execution.